Bobby Simone: Ethnic ancestry

-In the episode "Prostrate Before The Law", season five episode 19, Simone is dealing with a white supremacist suspected of a murder, who assumes he is Puerto Rican.
-Simone retorts that he is of French and Portuguese descent and that his parents met in Belize, where Simone was born and lived for three years before immigrating to the U.S. The character had earlier alluded to this ethnic background during an argument with Sipowicz in season 2.
+In the season 5 episode "Prostrate Before The Law", Simone is dealing with a white supremacist suspected of a murder, who assumes he is Puerto Rican.
+Simone retorts that he is of French and Portuguese descent and that his parents met in Belize, where Simone was born and lived for three years before immigrating to the U.S. The character had earlier alluded to this ethnic background during an argument with Sipowicz in season 2 episode "Double Abandando".

-Other episodes, especially the locker room confrontation with Sipowicz over racism in "Where's Swaldo" in Season 4, strongly imply that Simone is in fact New York-born and of Puerto Rican or other Latino ancestry, and that the "French-Portuguese" immigrant story was some combination of Simone working an investigative angle with the racist suspect, or seeking to avoid career complications with bigots in the department.
+Other episodes, especially the locker room confrontation with Sipowicz over racism in season 4 episode "Where's Swaldo", strongly imply that Simone is in fact New York-born and of Puerto Rican or other Latino ancestry, and that the "French-Portuguese" immigrant story was some combination of Simone working an investigative angle with the racist suspect, or seeking to avoid career complications with bigots in the department.

 Simone's first wife, and several recurring characters depicted as long-term residents of Simone's childhood neighborhood in Brooklyn, are all Italian-American.